processing/processing-library-template-gradle/README.md

     }
 }
 ```

+You should be able to run the program from the IntelliJ IDE.

 Please note that any file read from the IntelliJ program should be placed inside the subdirectory ```data``` located inside the root of the IntelliJ project (i.e.: ```lib-dev/data```)